notuntoward/ref/obsidian/Obsidian Share Vault/lit/refwrangle/Zotero to Obsidian to RAG.md

 ### Manual entry
 Every single source must be entered manually.
 I have hundreds of articles, so this is not tenable.
 ### Total data limit
-There's a limit on the total bytes of data uploaded, as well as a size limit for each file.
+There's a limit on the total bytes of data uploaded, as well as a size limit for each file. [[US Elections 2024#Success Stories Recent Authoritarian Takedowns]]

 ### Some web sites files can't be imported
 For example, [WA shifted (slightly) right in...](https://www.seattletimes.com/seattle-news/data/wa-shifted-slightly-right-in-2024-though-many-counties-moved-left/) can't be imported.
 It seems that NLM can read the website but, due to "source restrictions" it can't point you to the line where some point is made.
 This does work for some web pages, for example [Election 2024: How and why you...](https://apnews.com/article/young-black-latino-men-trump-economy-jobs-9184ca85b1651f06fd555ab2df7982b5).
 ## Tasks